tonybaloney/ai-internationalization-article/article.md

 So, for those two reasons we pay more attention to the number of tokens for a piece of text than the number of characters or words when working with LLMs.

 The BPE encoding for GPT 3.5 and GPT 4 is the `cl100k_base`, which has roughly 100,000 tokens.
 Each token is a mapping to a word, or part of a word and a unique number.
 In `cl100k_base`, the message "This is the life" is 4 tokens, "This" (2028) " is" (374) " the" (279) and " life" (2324).
-Unlike embeddings, tokenized strings are bidirectional so you can convert text into tokens and back again without losing information.
+Unlike embeddings, tokenized strings are bidirectional, so you can convert text into tokens and back again without losing information.
 You can try this in Python for GPT-3.5 and GPT-4 encodings using the `tiktoken` package:

 ```python
 >>> import tiktoken